everypolitician/scraped/README.md

 With the above code a custom header would be added to the response: `X-Greeting: Hello, world`.

+#### Inheritance with decorators

+When you inherit from a class that already has decorators the child class will also inherit the parent's decorators.
+There's currently no way to re-order or remove decorators in child classes, though that _may_ be added in the future.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.